-Break Down of LASIK and SMILE
+Break Down of LASIK vs SMILE

+Wondering what the difference is between LASIK vs SMILE?
 Determine which laser vision correction procedure is right for you.

 You’re ready to begin an exciting new life with less dependence on contacts and glasses, but do you know which laser vision correction procedure is right for you?
 Understanding the different types of laser vision correction procedures can be daunting, but it doesn’t have to be.